seven-of-eleven/designare-z390-opencore-efi/README.md

 <summary><strong>Change log 🪵</strong></summary>

+- **16 May 2023**
+  - Update to OpenCore 0.9.2
+  - Disable CaseySJ patch and enable new DisableIoMapperMapping quirk (addresses the same issue)
+  - Updated all kexts to latest version

 - **8 Mar 2023**
   - Update to **OpenCore 0.9.0**
   - Dropped support for BigSur (can use previous EFI versions if needed)
     - removed BigSur kexts

   - Enabled Thunderbold support (tested with OWC Thunderbolt Dock)
   - Updated BIOS to F9
   - Enabled AppleVTD
 - **21 Dec 2022**
   - Update to **OpenCore 0.8.7**
   - Enable/disable internal WiFi and bluetooth - `rename your chosen config.plist`